sethladd/flutterful-test/README.md

 An experimental showcase of things Flutter can do.

+status: experimental and in heavy development.
+Do not use or trust.

 The dream is that this is an app which lets anyone see everything Flutter can do:

 * all of the various UI controls